abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ---

-1) Create job `job-example` using yaml below, or the manifest located at `manifests/job-example.yaml`
+1) Create job `job-example` using the yaml below, or the manifest located at `manifests/job-example.yaml`

 **manifests/job-example.yaml**
 ```yaml